This upside down water experiment is one of these amazing Science activity that my son loves.

 Since the outside environment has higher air pressure, it’s stronger and is pushing that card to the glass/cup, making it stick to it.

 The Second Reason

 At the same time, water has surface tension and adhesion.

 Surface tension makes water want to stick together (since they’re in that glass, their molecules want to stay together and not want to separate).

 Adhesion is water’s characteristics to want to stick to materials.
 And there’s the card to stick to.

 So basically, the water molecules don’t want to leave the glass and it’s also sticking to the card which is being pushed by the outside air pressure.

 So if you consider these two things together working harmoniously with each other, you get upside down glass of water.

 Upside Down Glass Of Water Experiment Video

 You can also watch this experiment in video below.
 It’s from your Gally Kids Youtube Channel.
-Just a note – we regularly add cool science experiments over there, so don’t forget to subscribe to get notified!
+Just a note – we regularly add cool science experiments, toy reviews and craft tutorials over there, so don’t forget to subscribe to get notified!